scloud19/SECipedia/Ethical Hacking/Web_App_Security/web_app_sec_core_defenses.md

+UX
+  Some of these defenses might come at a cost of UX.
+Have a tooltip next to error messages or other items that explains WHY we are being so generic with an error, or WHY we are implementing a feature that might make it more difficult for users to navigate the site.

 Trust boundary
   There can't be a complete trust boundary between the internet's input into the server and the servers input into the application.
 It is impossible to effectively sanitize everything at one layer (given the complexity of attacks).